marco-pontes/simple-fake-api/readme.md

 ### New: Environment-aware HTTP client for front-end apps

-- Import factory directly from the subpath export:
+- Import the HTTP client creator from the subpath export:
-  - import { http } from '@marco-pontes/simple-fake-api/http'
+  - import { create } from '@marco-pontes/simple-fake-api/http'
-- Or via main export re-exports:
-  - import { http } from '@marco-pontes/simple-fake-api'

 Configuration in your package.json (consumer project):